 untilIdentityChanged¶

 Let’s say your app has a “master-detail” UI.
-Think of something like an email client that has on the left a list of all emails where you can select an email from to then see the full email body on the right of the screen:
+Think of something like an email client that has a list of all emails on the left, where you can select an email to see the full email body on the right of the screen:

 data class InboxState(